By/ Last Modified On July 12, 2023

-It's easy to make gluten-free brownies from scratch and a lot less expensive than purchasing a gluten-free brownie mix at the store.
+It's easy to make gluten-free brownies from scratch and much less expensive than purchasing a gluten-free brownie mix at the store.
 The best part about this recipe is that it's flexible.
 Check below for the type of brownies that you want to make.

-For gluten-free cake brownies, pour your batter into a 9X9 square baking pan and bake for 28-35 minutes.
-Reducing the pan size delivers thicker gf brownies.
-The air pockets formed during baking in a smaller pan gives these brownies and extra lift, making them more cake-like.
+Gluten-free Cake Brownies -For gluten-free cake brownies, pour your batter into a 9X9 square baking pan and bake for 28-35 minutes.
+Reducing the pan size delivers thicker GF brownies.
+The air pockets formed during baking in a smaller pan give these brownies an extra lift, making them more cake-like.

-If you want more of a fudgy gluten-free brownie, follow the directions below of using a 13 X 9 pan or a 15 X 10 pan and add in the optional chocolate chips.
+Fudgy Gluten-Free Brownies - If you want more of a fudgy gluten-free brownie, follow the directions below the recipe card using a 13 X 9 pan or a 15 X 10 pan and add in the optional chocolate chips.
 The chocolate chips will melt and weigh down the batter slightly, delivering a more fudge-like brownie.